kumagai-group/vise/README.md

     vise
     ```

-3. Scripting method (as a module)
+3. Usage as a module
   - vise can be imported as a python module
-  - In examples/api_scripts directory an example script is available (script_silicon.py)
-  - The comments in the script makes it (hopefully) self explained.
+#  - The comments in the script makes it (hopefully) self explained.

-Input files for several materials can be found in the same example/inputs directory.
+#Input files for several materials can be found in the same example/inputs directory.
-More information in the online manual at: http://xxxx
+#More information in the online manual at: http://xxxx

-Files and directories included in DynaPhoPy distribution
+Files and directories included in vise distribution
 --------------------------------------------------------
 ~~~
   README             this file